vinsage/startup_analysis_dashboard/README.md

 # startup_analysis_dashboard
-A simple Streamlit dashboard of startup analysis Overall, investors, and startups analysis using Pandas
+A simple Streamlit dashboard of startup analysis.

+Done overall, investors, and startups analysis using Pandas